 Dalia Yanai is a Certified Doula CD(DONA), who's attended more than 25 births in Golden since 2009.
-Currently Dalia is in the process of moving to Victoria, BC, and won't be taking on any clients.
+Currently Dalia is not taking on any clients.

 My services include: